yifan0414/CSNote/01-Project/NJUICS/tutorial/PA0 世界诞生的前夜 开发环境配置/0-6 Getting Source Code for PAs.md

 to initialize some subprojects.
 The script will pull some subprojects from github.
 We will explain them later.

 Besides, the script will also add some environment variables into the bash configuration file `~/.bashrc`.
 These variables are defined by absolute path to support the compilation of the subprojects.
-Therefore, <font color="#ff0000">DO NOT move your project to another directory once finishing the initialization</font>, else these variables will become invalid.
+Therefore, <font color=" #ff0000 ">DO NOT move your project to another directory once finishing the initialization</font>, else these variables will become invalid.
 Particularly, if you use shell other than `bash`, please set these variables in the corresponding configuration file manually.

 To let the environment variables take effect, run